-You’ve probably noticed that there is some bright-colored stuff sitting on top of some Japanese sashimi or sushi rolls at restaurants or supermarkets.
+You’ve probably noticed that there are some bright-colored stuff sitting on top of some Japanese sashimi or sushi rolls at restaurant or supermarket.
 Most of the time, these are tobiko eggs or flying fish roe.

 Tobiko eggs are small, pearl-like blobs that range from 0.5 to 0.8 mm in diameter.
 Natural tobiko has a red-orange color, but it can easily take on the color of another ingredient to become green, black or other colors.